UoS-Secure-Data-Services/sds-docs/docs/DSH/installing_additional_packages.md

-# Installing packages in the DSH machine
+# Installing software packages on DSH machines

 There is a proxy setup in the DSH allowing users to download a set of Python pypi and R's CRAN packages.